senaite/senaite.queue/README.rst

       def do_action(self, action, objects):
           # Queue one task per object
-          for object in objects:
+          for obj in objects:
-              queue_task(name, self.request, object)
+              queue_task(name, self.request, obj)
           return objects

 Now, we only need to tell `senaite.queue` how to handle this task by adding